Besòs (river): History

 A non-navigable river, the Besòs was nonetheless a link between the Catalan coast and the interior.
 In the 10th century, the Rec Comtal was built to use the river for irrigation.

-In 1962, the river along with Llobregrat river overflowed causing a flood in many areas of the Vallés Occidental and to a less extent in Vallés Oriental and Barcelonés.
+In 1962, the river along with Llobregat river overflowed causing a flood in many areas of the Vallés Occidental and to a less extent in Vallés Oriental and Barcelonés.
 The flood caused many deaths (617 according to the official death toll and up to 1000 according to some estimates) and material damage.

 As it passes through a highly industrialized area (Barcelona metropolitan region), it had the dubious honor of being the most contaminated river in Europe during the 1970s and 80s.
 Since the mid-1990s, however, the river has been in the process of recovery.

 The Fòrum Universal de les Cultures, which took place in Barcelona during 2004, allowed the creation of a recreation area called Parc Fluvial del Besòs between the cities of Barcelona, Santa Coloma de Gramenet and Sant Adrià del Besòs.